icefelt/flask_prometheus/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
  ```

-Upon success, you should be able to see navigate your web browser to three URL's.
+Upon success, navigate your web browser to three URL's in this order to validate

 http://127.0.0.1:5000/ - Displays `Development Prometheus-backed Flash App`